rickstaa/tmux-notify/README.md

 Tmux plugin to notify you when processes are complete.

-Notification is via libnotify and visual bell raised in the tmux window.
+Notifications are done via libnotify, and visual bells are raised in the tmux window.
 Visual bells can be mapped (in the terminal level) to X11 urgency bit and handled by your window manager.

 ## Use cases

 - When you have already started a process in a pane and wish to be notified, that is when you can't use a manual trigger.
-- Working in different containers (Docker) -> can't choose the shell -> and can't use a shell level feature
+- Working in different containers (Docker) -> can't choose the shell -> and can't use a shell-level feature
-- Working over ssh, but your tmux is on the client-side
+- Working over ssh, but your Tmux is on the client-side

 ## Install